graffitarini/CitiBikeUS/README.md

 ![Avg speed of two genders](https://user-images.githubusercontent.com/29014874/126963857-bcb30114-f05d-4912-917f-da08da745f74.png)

-There are some tweaks that we might want to make to this graph.
-First, gender right now is represented as an integer.
-It will make more sense if that column is represented as a factor.
-To do this, we can pass as.factor(gender) as the value for the x axis.

-Next, it looks like we have some unusual data around the age of 50.
+It looks like we have some unusual data around the age of 50.
 It looks like there are a ton of bikers with an unknown gender at that age.
-This might be something we want to dig into a bit more, but for now, let’s filter out the bikers with a gender of 0.
-We also filtered out bikers with an age over 100 — that seems like an error in data collection as well.
+This might be something we want to dig into a bit more.
+We filtered out bikers with an age over 100 — that seems like an error in data collection as well.

 ![final-average speed](https://user-images.githubusercontent.com/29014874/126964034-7f39867e-8d8d-4dcc-b296-9a199090af94.png)